What is Project Management? Definition, Types & Examples

 Waterfall

 Waterfall project management is a traditional approach to project management that involves rigid, sequential project phases.
-In the waterfall model, each phase of the project must be fully completed before the next phase can begin, and project deliverables are turned over only at the conclusion of the project.
+In the waterfall model, each phase of the project must be completed before the next phase can begin, and project deliverables are turned over only at the conclusion of the project.

 Best for: